 Foster care supporting unaccompanied children is a challenging and rewarding job.
 The young people in the program have endured traumatic events.
 Most are from cultures that are very different than our own and many know little English when they arrive.
 They need a great deal of patience and understanding.

-As a foster parent, you can help these children adjust to our educational, financial, political and social systems, helping them learn to function independently while also encouraging them to maintain their own culture.
+As a foster parent, you can help these children adjust to U.S. systems, helping them learn to function independently while also encouraging them to maintain their own culture.

 As a foster parent for LTFC and URM programs, you must attend initial and ongoing foster parent training as well as cultural training.